RashiSingh1/Montara/README.md

 - Writing real-time search/filter logic from scratch without any library
 - Using IntersectionObserver API for performant scroll-triggered animations
 - Client-side form validation with regex and destination whitelisting
+- Integrating a third-party email service (EmailJS) to add real functionality to a static frontend
 - Mobile-first responsive design with hamburger menu
 - Deploying and managing a multi-page project on Vercel